Other energy companies reviews

 Which? verdict on Ecotricity

-Ecotricity offers one tariff for gas and electricity, and its electricity is 100% renewable – it generates the equivalent in renewable energy that its customers take out of the national grid.
+Ecotricity offers one tariff for gas and electricity.
+Its electricity is 100% renewable – it generates the equivalent in renewable energy that its customers take out of the national grid - and its gas is 14% renewable.

-Ecotricity invests in windmills, solar panels and is building ‘green gas mills’ to generate gas by fermenting grass.
+Ecotricity invests in windmills, solar panels and has planning permission to build its first ‘green gas mill’ in Hampshire to generate gas by fermenting grass.

 If you have an electric vehicle, you could be eligible for a discount on your electricity bill.
 Ecotricity has also built electric vehicle charging stations around the country as part of its Electric Highway, which is free to use if you have an electric car.
 See our round-up of the best electric cars.

-Plus customers gave it an overall four-star rating for value for money.
-It seems that its customers feel happier to pay a little more for a green-focused tariff.
+But in fact Ecotricity’s best rating was for its online customer service, rated five stars by its customers.
+Plus its customers gave it an overall four-star rating for value for money.
+Though its tariff is far from the cheapest, it seems that its customers feel happier to pay a little more for a green-focused tariff.

 When we went undercover to investigate energy companies’ customer waiting times, Ecotricity was one of six companies to take longer than a week, on average, to respond to our email or online form enquiries.

-It wasn't the fastest to let us get through to a human on the phone to customer services either, taking 9min 7sec on average.
+It wasn't the fastest to let us get through to a human on the phone to customer services either, taking 9 minutes 7 seconds on average.
 The slowest firm took more than 23 minutes to answer customers' calls in our snapshot investigation; the fastest managed just 10 seconds.
 See the full results of our snapshot energy call waiting investigation.

 Cons: More expensive than market leaders